Nutley nostalgia on Roche campus closing

 Around 2010, Building 76 was renovated with almost 1,600 reglazed windows and granted LEED Gold status.
 But the same period also saw Roche’s full acquisition of Genentech, its partner since 1978, and the move of the US headquarters to South San Francisco.
 With a 127-acre campus but 1/10th its peak workforce, the demise of Nutley was only a matter of time.

-Others who’ve worked in industrial drug discovery can comment far more than I on the advances made at the Nutley campus.
+Others who’ve worked in industrial drug discovery can comment far more than I on the advances made at the Nutley campus where they use all kind of industrial machines for different purposes as Slitter Rewinders.
 The young kids today might know of the nutlin (Nutley inhibitor) MDM2 antagonists used in p53 cancer research.
 My generation might be familiar with the development of interferon.
 But the most historically significant of the Roche discoveries was the benzodiazepine class of anti-anxiety and anti-epileptic drugs led by the storied chemist Leo Sternbach.
 First with chlordiazepoxide (Librium) and then diazepam (Valium), these drugs replaced less specific and more toxic sedatives such as the barbiturates and meprobamate (Miltown).
 In fact, I could devote a whole post just to the story of Sternbach and these discoveries (perhaps I will in the near future).

 For now, we wish to extend our warmest thoughts to Roche employees and their families in the wake of this recent news.
 Nostalgia is quaint but the loss of livelihood is devastating.
 Our best to you.